Let’s learn preface to java virtual machine and architecture.

-Whenever execution engine encounter the similar kind of instruction to be executed again and again, what it does is it compiles some sort of piece of classes or some piece of code.
+Whenever execution engine encounters similar kind of instruction to be executed again and again, what JIT does is it compiles entire bytecode and changes it to native code.

-Now what JIT does is JIT pre-compiles automatically the XYZ.
-Now whenever in the next instruction XYZ encounters, JVM reduces that time and thus leads to the performance of improvisation.
+Now in next instruction if XYZ is encountered, JVM reduces that time, thus leading to performance improvisation.